Wildsong/docker-arcgis-server/README.md

 If the resolution fails then ArcGIS Server will not let you create any web sites.

+There are two volumes, in this example I mount /data/config-store at /home/arcgis/config-store and /data/directories at /home/arcgis/directories.
+This will allow persistence across sessions for configurations and data.

 ```docker run --name arcgis-server --hostname "arcgis.wildsong.biz arcgis" \
 	-d -p 6080:6080 -p 6443:6443 \